Agastyasourcecodes/FitStart-by-Agastya/README.md

 - Beginner-friendly workout programs
 - Step-by-step exercise guides
 - Tips for form, consistency, and progress tracking
-- Simple and effective routines for different fitness goals
+- Simple and effective routines for fitness goals

 ## Getting Started
 1. Visit the homepage to explore workout programs.